-We currently offer two HIV tests.
-Our primary test is a test for HIV type 1 and HIV type 2 antibodies and the p24 antigen.
+Our primary test detects HIV types 1 and 2 antibodies and the p24 antigen.
 This is a 4th generation test.
 The test is very reliable (over 99%) if performed 28 days or more after possible exposure to infection.

 Why can't I get tested immediately after I think I was exposed to the HIV virus?

 Many diagnostic tests have what is called a “window period” or a time between possible infection and when the test will be able to accurately detect the infection.
 This window period is different for certain infections and also can depend on the type of test being performed.
-For HIV, the window period for the PCR Early Detection Test is 10 days, and for the 4th generation test the window period is 28 days.
+For HIV, the window period for the 4th generation test is 28 days.

 What should I do if I test negative?

 A negative HIV test result means that the test did not detect any infection with the HIV virus.
 You need to be sure that you did not test too early (before the window period was finished) as this can lead to an incorrect result.
 A negative result is good news but you should always consider carefully having another test 90 days after the last one to be certain of the result.
 This is good medical practice.

 What should I do if I test positive?

 If your HIV test is positive, Better2Know will do further tests on your sample to make sure of the result.
 You may be required to provide an additional blood sample and we will contact you if this is the case.

 If you are confirmed as HIV positive, you will need to be referred to a specialist doctor or Centre for evaluation, further tests, and treatment if required.
 Better2Know will help you with this.